badspacebar/sdk/resources/content.md

 ```

 ####cb.play_animation
-Fired when a animation (from network) is begin to play.
+Fired when a animation (from network only) is begin to play.

 ``` lua
 local function on_play_animation(obj, animation)